yo-goto/source-fish/README.md

 # source-fish 🌪
-This is a simple fish plugin to source all fish files in `functions`, `completions` and `conf.d` directories under the current directory.
+This is a simple fish plugin to source all fish files in `functions`, `completions`, and `conf.d` directories under the current directory.
 Use this plugin for testing your fish plugin.
-Changed privious repo name "tsc.fish" to "source-fish" in order to avoid conflict TypeScript compiler command "tsc".
+Changed previous repo name "tsc.fish" to "source-fish" to avoid conflict with TypeScript compiler command "tsc".

 ## Installation 🎣